-UC offers Undergraduate Entrance Scholarship for first year students with excellence and/or merit at NCEA levels 2 and 3.
+UC offers Undergraduate Entrance Scholarship for first year students with excellence at NCEA levels 2 and 3.
 These scholarships provide $5,000 cash to support students.
 The fees-free policy does not affect these scholarships.
 Scholarships paid in cash will still be paid in cash.

 Students who already been offered a UC fees scholarship for 2018 and are eligible for fees-free study in 2018 will have their UC scholarship payment deferred until 2019, meaning two years of fees-free at UC one funded by the Government, and one by UC.

 What you need to do now?